MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/overrides.md

 ---
 # Override webpage resources with local copies using Microsoft Edge DevTools

 Sometimes you need to fix a problem on a webpage that you do not have access to or fixes involve a slow and complex build process.
 You may debug and fix all kind of problems in DevTools.
-But the problem is the changes do not persist.
-After you refresh the file, all your work is gone.
+But the changes do not persist; after you refresh the file, all your work is gone.

 The Overrides feature in the [Sources][DevToolsSourcesTool] tool helps you solve this problem.